You might have heard of QoS, which is short for Quality of Service. It’s a common and practical feature among home Wi-Fi routers.

 With that, let’s set the right expectations on what you can get out of your QoS-enabled Internet.

-Home routers commonly support device prioritization.
-Generally, a router can give a few connected clients the highest priority and keep the rest of the network at the lower tiers.
-When a device is on the list, it'll get all the bandwidth it needs before others.
+For the former, a router can give a few connected clients the highest priority and keep the rest of the network at the lower tiers.
+When a device is on the list, it’ll get all the bandwidth it needs before others.

 Setting the right expectations with QoS

-So if you're suffering from buffering and wait time while streaming over a modest Internet connection, don't immediately blame your Wi-Fi for itโ€”they are two different things.
+I picked 25Mbps for a reason.
+That’s the download speed required for streaming 4K content on one device from Netflix or any other service.
+So, if you’re suffering from buffering and wait time while streaming over a modest Internet connection, don’t immediately blame your Wi-Fi for it—they are two different things.

 Also, QoS can not improve the quality of your Internet connection.